ptupitsyn/ptupitsyn.github.io/_posts/2023-05-18-Dynamic-LINQ-With-Ignite.md

 This is still less code than the first LINQ version, and much more flexible.
 However, the usual caveats apply: no compile-time or IDE checks, and extra care is required to avoid SQL injections.

+## Avoiding SQL Injections

+One big advantage of LINQ is that it is pretty much impossible to make a mistake that would lead to SQL injection.
+The provider is responsible for query parametrization, we never pass user-provided values directly to the SQL query.

+This is not the case with SQL strings.
+Those dynamic queries often involve more than just filtering: sorting and custom column selection are also common.

+* Filtering (WHERE): use SQL parameters, as shown above.
+* Sorting and column selection (SELECT, ORDER BY): use a white-list of allowed columns, [as demonstrated in the sample code](https://github.com/ptupitsyn/ignite-dynamic-linq/blob/main/Ignite.DynamicLINQ/Data/CarRepository.cs#L133)

 # Performance

 Let's see how these 3 approaches compare in terms of performance.